grscheller/scheller-linux-archive/grokHaskell/haskellIntroProgramming/PeanoArithmetic/exercise4.md

 S(S(S(S(S(S(S(S(S(z)))))))))               -- fully evaluated
 nine
 ```
-Interesting, initially not "lazier" but more efficient if driven to full evaluation.
+Interesting, initially not "lazier" but more efficient if driven to
+full evaluation.

 ### Follow up to above based on lecture example.
 Consider the evaluation of `three * three == one`,
-let `z = Zero

 #### Version originally suggested:
 ```